Skip to main content

 • Time-to-crash: If crashes happen after a few minutes, suspect thermal throttling or memory pressure.
 Lower resolution and close background apps.

 • Specific APK: If only one game crashes, redownload from a trusted store and clear its cache.
-For network-dependent games, pair this with why won’t my Android emulator connect to the server on iOS?.
+For network-dependent games, pair this with fix Android emulator server connection on iOS.

-• During streaming: If video freezes before crashing, follow the codec steps from black screen issue when running emulators on iPhone.
+• During streaming: If video freezes before crashing, follow the codec steps from fix black screen in Android emulator on iPhone.

 • Host-only: If the host emulator crashes even without streaming, update drivers and reinstall the emulator.
 Test another emulator flavor to compare stability.